JaqiKal/task-master/README.md

 At its core, Task Master boasts a structured yet intuitive design that guides users through task management with ease.
 The application operates on a straightforward, menu-driven interface, allowing for quick navigation between adding, viewing, updating, and deleting tasks.
 Each task is uniquely identified, ensuring that users can easily manage their tasks without confusion.
 This structured approach ensures that users can focus more on accomplishing their tasks and less on how to manage them.

 ### The Skeleton
-For the thorough planning and organization of Task Master's components and functionalities, tool ['draw.io'](https://www.drawio.com/) was employed to create a detailed visual diagram.
+For the thorough planning and organization of Task Master's components and functionalities, the tool ['draw.io'](https://www.drawio.com/) was employed to create a detailed visual diagram.
 This served as a foundational blueprint throughout the development process, guiding the creation of a user-friendly interface that is functional.
 By visually mapping out the application's design and flow, I ensured that Task Master meets user expectations in terms of usability and performance.

+*<span style="color: blue;">[Back to Content](#content)</span>*

 ### User stories